PlanktoScope/forklift/docs/specs/00-package.md

      description: Directory of EcoTaxa export archives
      ```

-- `paths` is an array of strings which are paths where the filesystem entity exists.
+- `paths` is an array of strings which are paths of files in the fileset.

    - This field is required.

-   - A path may optionally have an asterisk (`*`) at the end, in which case it is a prefix path - so the filesystem entity covers all paths beginning with that prefix (i.e. the string before the asterisk).
+   - A path may optionally have an asterisk (`*`) at the end, in which case it is a prefix path - so the fileset covers all paths beginning with that prefix (i.e. the string before the asterisk).

-   - If a package deployment has a dependency on a filesystem entity with a specific path which matches a prefix path in a filesystem entity from another package deployment, that dependency will be satisfied.
-For example, a dependency on a filesystem entity requiring a path `/home/pi/device-logs/controller` would be met by a network service provided with the path prefix `/home/pi/device-logs/*`.
+   - If a package deployment has a dependency on a fileset with a specific path which matches a prefix path in a fileset from another package deployment, that dependency will be satisfied.
+For example, a dependency on a fileset requiring a path `/home/pi/device-logs/controller` would be met by a network service provided with the path prefix `/home/pi/device-logs/*`.

-   - If a package deployment provides a filesystem entity with a specific path which matches a prefix path in a filesystem entity provided by another package deployment, those two package deployments will be in conflict with each other.
-For example, a filesystem entity providing a path `/home/pi/data/export/ecotaxa` would conflict with a network service providing the path prefix `/home/pi/data/export/*`.
-This is because those overlapping paths would cause the filesystem entities to overlap with each other, which is not allowed.
+   - If a package deployment provides a fileset with a specific path which matches a prefix path in a fileset provided by another package deployment, those two package deployments will be in conflict with each other.
+For example, a fileset providing a path `/home/pi/data/export/ecotaxa` would conflict with a network service providing the path prefix `/home/pi/data/export/*`.
+This is because those overlapping paths would cause the filesets to overlap with each other, which is not allowed.

    - Example: